lajeff77/dr-forage/README.md

 2. The player goes into to the village and ask the elders about the ailment to acquire a recipe.
 3. The player goes to the forest to forage the ingredients for the remedy outlined in the recipe.
 4. The player returns to the clinic and prepares the remedy with a minigame.
-5. The player treats the customer and they reward the player with items and supplies.
+5. The player treats the customer, and they reward the player with items and supplies.

 ### Other ideas
 - Ghost grandma that gives you the recipe for a major illness